Vincas Žilys

-Vincas Žilys (2 February 1898 – October 9, 1972) was a Lithuanian general.
+Vincas Žilys (2 February 1898 – October 9, 1972) was a Lithuanian brigadier general.

 Early life

 Žilys was born in Pakruostė, Surviliškis County.

 World War I

 In 1915, Žilys became involved in activities hostile to the German occupation authorities, as a result of which he was arrested in 1916 and imprisoned in Kupiškis and Panevėžys prisons until 1918.

 Lithuanian Wars of Independence and the Interwar

 In 1919, Žilys joined the Lithuanian Armed Forces as a volunteer, and until 1920 he participated in the battles of the Lithuanian Wars of Independence against the military units of Soviet Russia and Poland.

 In 1921–22, Žilys was Chief Officer of the Second Battery of the 1st Lithuanian Artillery Regiment, and in 1922–28 he served as Commander of the Second Battery of the 2nd Lithuanian Artillery Regiment.

 In 1923, Žilys graduated from the General Courses of Higher Officers' Courses of the Grand Duke of Lithuania Vytautas the Great at War School of Kaunas, and in 1929 he graduated from the Artillery Division.

 In 1928–1930, Žilys was the Commander of the Second Artillery Group.

 After graduating from the Academy of the General Staff of Belgium in Brussels in 1932, Žilys was appointed to the Fourth (Services) Division of the Chief of Army Staff.

 In 1934–35, Žilys served as the Chief of the Artillery Division of the Army Inspectorate, while in 1935–37 he served as artillery inspector, and in 1937–40 as inspector.